 Earth systems and structures are changing daily – environments that took millions of years to evolve are in a process of accelerated change.
 Artistic fieldwork monitors these geographic shifts and geomorphic fields, whilst considering geology an ongoing event.
-Her surveys take place in mountain ranges, forests and deserts, rivers and lakes, natural parks and remote islands, post-industrial landscapes and urban centres.
+Their surveys take place in mountain ranges, forests and deserts, rivers and lakes, natural parks and remote islands, post-industrial landscapes and urban centres.

 As an independent scholar, Luce Choules presents academic and performance papers on the subject/object of fieldwork in artistic practice, in addition to a series of public live events and artist talks on a new environmental (re)turn.
-She is interested in dynamic form and her work engages with the challenge in recording and broadcasting time-based practice.
-She is a Fellow of the Royal Geographical Society, coordinating workshops for artist-led expeditions and fieldwork planning activities as part of the annual Explore event for over a decade.
-Luce participates in collaborative and multi-authored fieldwork and shares research through publications and other public platforms.
+They are interested in dynamic form and their work engages with the challenge in recording and broadcasting time-based practice.
+Choules is a Fellow of the Royal Geographical Society, coordinating workshops for artist-led expeditions and fieldwork planning activities as part of the annual Explore event for over a decade.
+They participate in collaborative and multi-authored fieldwork and share research through publications and other public platforms.

 Plus c’est la même chose…